JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 - @ObsDiagnostic will be used to store non-h(x) diagnostic values from the simulateObs function in individual ObsOperator classes.
 The ObsDiagnostics interface class to OOPS is used to pass those diagnostics to the ObsFilters.
 Because the diagnostics are provided by simulateObs, they can only be used in a PostFilter.
 The generic filters will need to have PostFilter functions implemented (currently only Background Check) in order to use ObsDiagnostics.
 The simulateObs interface to ObsDiagnostics will be first demonstrated in CRTM.

+.. _where-statement:

-Where statement and processWhere function
+Where Statement and processWhere Function
 ------------------------------------------

 The :code:`where` statement can be included in the yaml file in conjunction with observation filters as the condition for filtering.
 The :code:`processWhere` function takes the condition in the :code:`where` statement from yaml and creates a mask that restricts where the filter will apply.
 The default is true, so if there is no :code:`where`, the filter applies everywhere.
 Everywhere the condition is false, the filter will not be applied.